cosmos/sdk-tutorials/academy/3-my-own-chain/migration.md

 It looks beneficial to use a Go routine in this case too, and a _player info_ channel to pass along arrays of player info records.

 In practice, repeatedly building the intermediate leaderboard means adding _k_ new `winningPlayerParsed` to the sorted array, sorting it, clipping it to `LeaderboardWinnerLength`, and repeating.
 What constitutes a good _k_ value should be dictated by testing and performance measurements.
-However, you can start with your best guess in its own file:
+However, you can start with your best guess in its file:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/migration/x/checkers/migrations/v1tov2/constants.go#L7]
 const PlayerInfoChunkSize = types.LeaderboardWinnerLength * 2